Teekeks/pyTwitchAPI/docs/index.rst

 It's always good to get at least App authentication even for calls where you don't need it since the rate limits are way better for authenticated calls.

-See here for more info about user authentication: `twitchAPI.oauth <modules/twitchAPI.oauth.html>`_
+See here for more info about user authentication: :doc:`/modules/twitchAPI.oauth`

 App Authentication
 ^^^^^^^^^^^^^^^^^^